DavAug/chi/docs/source/getting_started/quick_overview.rst

 .. raw:: html
    :file: images/1_simulation_5.html

-For details on how to infer posterior distributions in chi and many other details on MCMC sampling, we refer to section :doc:`mcmc_sampling`.
+For details on how to infer posterior distributions in Chi and many other details on MCMC sampling, we refer to section :doc:`mcmc_sampling`.

 Simulating a population model
 *****************************

-Above we have seen how chi may be used to infer model parameters from measurements.
+Above we have seen how Chi may be used to infer model parameters from measurements.
 To this end, we assumed that measurements originate from a data-generating process that is approximated by a mechanistic model, an associated error model and a set of data-generating parameters.